What is Financial Aid?

 Financial aid is based either on a student's financial need or merit, such as high grades or ability in a particular subject or sport.

 Grants and scholarships are known as "free money" because the student does not need to pay this aid back.
 Work study and loans are "self-help aid" because in each case, the student either needs to work in order to receive the aid or to pay the funding back, plus interest, after graduation.

 Financial aid comes from a variety of sources:

 - New York State

 Avoid "Sticker Shock"

-College-bound students and their families may experience "sticker shock" when comparing college tuitions and other related costs, and wonder if they can afford college.
+College-bound students and their families may experience "sticker shock" when they initially see the cost of attendance and wonder if they can afford college.

 Learn more about how colleges award financial aid.